Huskies vs. Razorbacks: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 UConn vs. Arkansas: Betting Trends, Record ATS, Home/Road Splits - Sweet 16

-The West Region bracket's No. 4 seed UConn Huskies (27-8) are 3.5-point favorites to defeat the No. 8 Arkansas Razorbacks (22-13) in the Sweet 16 of the NCAA Tournament on Thursday at 7:15 PM, live from T-Mobile Arena and airing on CBS.
-The matchup's over/under is set at 139.5.
+A Sweet 16 battle features the No. 4 seed UConn Huskies (27-8) playing as 3.5-point favorites against the No. 8 seed Arkansas Razorbacks (22-13) on Thursday at T-Mobile Arena.
+The NCAA Tournament contest tips off at 7:15 PM on CBS, with the winner moving on to the West Region bracket final.
+The matchup has an over/under of 139.5.

 UConn vs. Arkansas Odds & Info